-where, $\dot{x}d$ is the instantaneous desired velocity, $\dot{x}i$ is the initial velocity of the vehicle when the braking action starts, and $\ddot{x}d$ is the desired acceleration.
-Based on experimental observations, the initial velocity was determined to be 14,491 m/s.
+where, $\dot{x}d$ is the instantaneous desired velocity, $\dot{x}i$ is the velocity of the vehicle when the braking action starts, and $\ddot{x}d$ is the desired acceleration.
 The shape of this curve is very similar to the reference braking curves used by Martins (1999) to simulate the braking process in unit freight trains.
 This velocity reference curve was used to evaluate the proposed brake controller both in simulations and experimental tests.

-5.2 Calculation of the gain sets employed by the PID controller and simulation results.
+5.2 Calculus of sets gain to PID controller and Simulation Results.